warpstreamlabs/bento/website/docs/guides/bloblang/functions.md

 ### `deleted`

 A function that returns a result indicating that the mapping target should be deleted.
-Deleting, also known as dropping, messages will result in them being acknowledged as successfully processed to inputs in a Benthos pipeline.
+Deleting, also known as dropping, messages will result in them being acknowledged as successfully processed to inputs in a Bento pipeline.
 For more information about error handling patterns read [here][error_handling].

 #### Examples